 All students must have verification of professional liability insurance prior to entering field, NO EXCEPTIONS.
-Insurance forms are available from Field Website.
+Links to sign up for professional liability insurance s are available on the Field website.
 Students who hold professional liability insurance through their employers should verify coverage with their carriers and the Field Director.
 The Field Director will require a written statement from the carrier that coverage will extend to practicum activities.
 The Department requires a minimum individual coverage of \$1,000,000 occurrence/\$5,000,000 aggregate.
 Failure to apply for coverage early in the application process (30 days prior to the first week of class, in any semester) may cause a delay in the start date of field placement.